francoismassart/eslint-plugin-tailwindcss/docs/rules/no-contradicting-classname.md

-# Avoids contradicting Tailwind CSS classnames
+# Avoid contradicting Tailwind CSS classnames

 💼 This rule is enabled in the ✅ `recommended` config.